 - Hyperthyroid individuals should be reviewed by the specialist team and may wish to consider treatment with radioactive iodine or surgery prior to pregnancy.
 Radioactive iodine is contra-indicated in pregnancy and breast-feeding.

 - Women with renal impairment who are planning pregnancy should be referred to a specialist for advice.
+Advise women to continue using contraception until they have discussed pregnancy with the specialist.

-- Renal disease in pregnancy may be associated with intrauterine growth restriction, prematurity and deterioration in maternal renal function
+- Renal disease in pregnancy may be associated with intrauterine growth restriction, prematurity and deterioration in maternal renal function.

 - Most women with severe renal disease are infertile and if they do conceive, the risks are high.